unora-project/unora-project.github.io/docs/classes/priest.md

 - Holy Scroll (item drop from CR20)
 - Spells learned: Ard Ioc, beag pramh

-Upon mastering, Priests will lose access to the "Pet Collar" item, which will no longer allow them to summon their pet.
+Upon mastering and choosing a Light or Dark specialty, Priests will lose access to the "Pet Collar" item, which will no longer allow them to summon their pet.

 ## Class Dedication (subbing)